Glab487894/DB/README.md

 ### usage
 #### Methods dirFile
-1. readFile - read file and return its contents.
+1. readFile - getElement file and return its contents.
 2. createFile - create file and return message or error.
 3. removeFile - remove file and return message or error.
 4. createDir - create folder and return message or error.